byu-oit/UAPI-Specification/University API Specification.md

 ### 12.4 Sub-resource Errors

-Errors during access to individual sub-resources with or without identifiers should be handled the same way as top level resources outlined in [12.3](#123-top-level-resource-errors).
+Errors during access to individual sub-resources with or without identifiers should be handled the same way as top level resources outlined in [12.3 Top Level Resource Errors](#123-top-level-resource-errors).

 ### 12.5 Partial Error Response